fabiopernisi/SoftEngNotes/README.md

 Here:
+- ✅✅✅ file is finished
+- ✅✅ some content has been added to the file, some examples have been removed.
+Might still require some additional material.
-- ✅ the file has been cleaned/enriched according to the Contributing guidelines
+- ✅ the file has been cleaned, contains everything present in the notes (except for images that cannot be rendered by GPT4).
-- ⚙️ work in progress
-- ❌ still require most of the work
+- ❌ still requires most of the work